archlinux/infrastructure/docs/monitoring.md

 ### Borg

-For monitoring our borg backups prometheus-node-exporter's textfile collector feature is used, the textfile is written by a systemd service run periodically by a systemd timer called prometheus-borg-textcollector.
+For monitoring our borg backups prometheus-node-exporter's textfile collector feature is used, the textfile is written by a systemd service called prometheus-borg-textcollector.
 Borg's last backup time is recorded for our Hetzner and rsync.net backups.
 Adding monitoring to a system is as simple as:

 * Add the host to the `borg_clients` group
 * Rollout exporter on host: `ansible-playbook playbooks/host.yml -t prometheus_exporters`